Timur-marii8st/archive-parser/README.md

 ## 🎯 About

 The system automatically processes photos of archive cases/files and creates a structured inventory in Microsoft Word format.
++ there is also a script for processing and creating an inventory of a single document

 **Workflow:**
 1. 📸 Scanning folders containing document photos